Tesla spontaneously catches fire while sitting in California junkyard

 TESLA IN PENNSYLVANIA CATCHES FIRE, FLAMES SPREAD TO HOME

-The department said, even with direct penetration, the car kept reigniting because of residual heat.
+The department said, even with direct penetration with water, the car kept reigniting because of residual heat.
 Responders eventually had to make a small pit, place the car inside and fill it with about 4,500 gallons of water.

 SIX-FIGURE TESLA MODEL S PLAID BURST INTO FLAMES WITH DRIVER INSIDE, ATTORNEY SAYS